Joe1350/phase-3-project-frontend/README.md

 Run `npm install` to download dependencies
 Run `npm start` to start the server at port 3000

+The repository for the backend is : [backend](https://github.com/Joe1350/phase-3-sinatra-react-project)

 ## Usage

 The Calorie Tracker has a field to add a new day by Typing in the day and clicking add.